 3. Applicants must have a major field of study that is related to fisheries or aquatic science.

-4. Applicants must submit an application package (either electronically [preferred] or five (5) hard copies) that contains each of the following:
+4. Applicants must submit an application package (electronically preferred)that contains each of the following:

 A. A letter to the award committee that includes (three separate items):